SageGrey/exp-exp-exp/zzzzz_cards/00_LiteratureReviewThesis.md

 This idea of Production Culture has stuck with me over the last few weeks.
 In this assignment, I have been trying to think about how production culture applies to the MUP thesis process that I am about to begin.
 The more I thought about these two ideas together, the more it seemed that the masters thesis itself is a relic of productivity culture.
 The research process is designed around producing a deliverable object that meets specific length requirements and industry standards in the time alloted.
 In the abstract world where everything goes smoothly, hitting these requirements seems A-ok.
 But what happens when there are bumps in the road?
 Periods where time and energy is crucnhed and not sufficient?
 For me a tell-tale sign of productivity culture is that when sacrifices are made, what is eligbile to be cut is not the deliverable (ex the number of pages the thesis is) but the quality of the learning and thinking that has gone into it (ex just stay up late and fill some pages as quickly as possible).

-My pitch
+My pitch is that I am using this assignment to design the (infra)structure of a research process that treats the deliverable as a secondary outcome to learning.
+That prioritizes internal success ahead of external success *(see below)* that attemots to avoids certain pitfals *(see below)*.
+I do not think there is anything inherently wrong with deliverables.
+I think the ability to communicate effectively is vitally important.
+What this instead is attempting to do is to develop what I want to say first, and then, and only then, communicate.

-Ways that a masters thesis can be considered a success
+### Ways that a masters thesis can be considered a success
+####  External
      1. It wins academic awards
      2. It is published in a journal
      3. It is cited by other academics
      4. It helps the writer get into a phD program (or other job)
+ #### Internal
      5. The writer spent a lot of time thinking about exactly what they want to think about
      6. The writer learns something they care about while writing it

-Pitfalls
+### Pitfalls To Avoid

       1. A process where you write your argument, then search for materials that support your argument
       2. A process where you get stuck writing about something that doesn't interest you.